WORLD’S COATING INNOVATOR™

 Well-engineered coatings with metallic particles can reduce radiant heat transfer, however.
 LO/MIT-II from SOLEC Solar Energy Corporation has a long track record of success and is, at least for now, the only such product made with a water-based, low-volatile-organic-compound (VOC) formulation.

 This is the framework for SOLEC’s product.
 With regard to the absolute comment ‘...the only such product made with a water-based, low-volatile-organic-compound (VOC) formulation.’ could be for internal radiant coatings…The real Super Therm was developed between 1989-1995 and was always water based with a VOC rating of just 67 grams/litre.
-It was approved by the EPA and tested by the DOE.
-Not sure if SOLEC’s products have the same independent testing by the US Department of Energy.
+It was approved by the EPA and tested by the FEO.
+Not sure if SOLEC’s products have the same independent testing by the Florida Energy Office.

 Radiant-heat control products can reduce heat transfer in attics and in certain mechanical system applications.
 To be effective, however, they must produce a low-emittance surface, like the low-emissivity coatings on high-performance windows, and the best way to get that low emittance is with a low-emissivity foil product.
 Foils come in rolls adhered to plastic films for strength or attached to the underside of roof deckings.
 The best of them have emissivities as low as 0.03 when they are news as they get dirty and scuffed their performance declines.